 Nestled in a secluded spot, with partial sea views through the trees towards Fife, our dog-friendly Scottish campsite has a range of camping and glamping accommodation suitable for families and couples.
 Our campsite is open all year round and is a perfect spot for an Edinburgh Hogmanay break.

-A peaceful, picturesque, sheltered site, surrounded by ancient trees, Drummohr originally the walled garden of a monastery and retains its tranquil atmosphere.
+A peaceful, picturesque, sheltered site, surrounded by ancient trees, Drummohr was originally the walled garden of a monastery and retains its tranquil atmosphere.

-Our luxury Edinburgh holiday lodges, in a secluded area of the campsite, some with private hot tubs, are perfect for families and couples.
+Our superior Edinburgh holiday lodges, in a secluded area of the campsite, some with private hot tubs, are perfect for families and couples.
 And finally we have our Melville Retreat, a contemporary and luxurious self-catering cottage at the entrance of the site, with its own private rear garden and outdoor hot tub.

 There is a small shop, information point, laundry and children’s’ playground on the site.

 Just 10 miles from the vibrant Scottish capital Edinburgh, accessible by bus and train from Drummohr, our East Lothian campsite is the perfect base to explore the landmarks, amenities, events and culture of this festival city.
 A 5-minute walk from site takes you down onto the John Muir Way, a long-distance walk from Dunbar to Helensburgh, which hugs the East Lothian coastline.
 The area is rich for cycling, walking and golf, with East Lothian boasting 21 fantastic Scottish golf courses, making Drummohr the perfect base for a Scottish golfing holiday in East Lothian.
 The Royal Musselburgh Golf Course is next door to this Edinburgh campsite and guests enjoy a discount off green fees.